 What is the difference between a teaching license and an endorsement?

-All teachers in Vermont must meet the initial 16 "principles" (requirements) for licensure.
+All teachers in Vermont must meet the "Core Teaching Standards for Vermont Educators" (requirements) for licensure.
 In addition, teachers "specialize" in a content (endorsement) area such as Science, Math, Art, Physical Education, English, Social Studies, Business Administration AND an age grouping, grades (K-12), Middle Level (5-9) or Secondary (7-12).

 What are the hours of the program?

-TAP is a 8-month program that begins in mid-August (1st Intake) and mid-November (2nd Intake).
+TAP is a 8-month program that begins in mid-August.
 Candidates should expect to be engaged from 7:30 to 3:30 five days a week with the exception of school holidays.

 Can I have a job at the same time?

 It is extremely difficult to meet the requirements of the TAP leading to direct licensure while holding another job.
 This is a full-time commitment.
 Please talk with a TAP faculty member to discuss further.

 What is the cost of the program?

 The cost of the TAP program is $10,900.
 Upon successful completion of the program interns will be recommended to the Vermont Agency of Education for licensure.

 How am I going to pay for this program?